cfh294/WawaGeoScraper/README.md

 ### Aside
 The code takes FOREVER to run!
 This is for two main reasons:

-1. The geographic grid area that I create is simply huge.
-I toyed with the idea of using PostgreSQL geometries of individual states to "crop" the grid, but I wanted this to be as "out of the box" as possible.
+1. The geographic grid area that I create is simply huge. ~~I toyed with the idea of using PostgreSQL geometries of individual states to "crop" the grid, but I wanted this to be as "out of the box" as possible.~~ I did some extra work to create a clipped grid to help fix this issue somewhat.
+   The script py2pg2json.py uses state shapes (a table in my personal database) to clip the grid created by create_grid.
+You as the user won't be able to use this clipping script unless you have the same table I have.
+You don't need to do this, however, as the output json file contained in this repo will never change and is the result of this script.
 2. My grid overcompensates due to the curvature of the Earth.
 Think about it: you are standing in a field and you point straight in front of you.
 The hypothetical straight line that would continue on from your finger would go past the horizon